The problem

 Here’s the part that makes this a compounding investment: when something goes wrong, I fix it and tell Andy not to repeat it.
 Every issue solved once stays solved.
 The workflow improves every time I run it.

-The thing I didn’t expect: because the barrier dropped so far, I actually enjoy writing the newsletter now.
 When the hard part isn’t hard anymore, you do more of it.
+And it shows.